Losant/losant-docs/docs/edge-compute/overview.md

 The ability to make decisions on the device – and not in the cloud, which depends on an internet connection (much less a fast one) – can be critical to an IoT application.
 For example, if you have a vibration sensor attached to a machine, and that machine should shut down if vibration levels spike (a clear indication of a fault), even a one-second difference can mean the difference between a simple repair and a new piece of equipment.

 This difference is achieved by acting on the value of that sensor and making the "shut-down" decision locally on the device via an [edge workflow](/workflows/edge-workflows/).
-The alternative is sending the sensor readings through the internet up to the cloud, where the evaluation of the data takes place in a [cloud workflow](/workflows/cloud-workflows/).
+The alternative is sending the sensor readings through the internet up to the cloud, where the evaluation of the data takes place in an [application workflow](/workflows/application-workflows/).
 Then, a command to shut the machine down must be sent back through the internet down to the connected device.

 ### Low Connectivity Solutions